Top 2 Challenges Independent Consultants Face

 Solution: Though retirement planning may seem daunting, there are a number of possibilities available to independent consultants.
 The best solution for you depends on many factors, including your goals and income, which you can discuss with a financial planner.
 A few options include:

 - SEP-IRA: Simplified Employee Pensions (SEP) offer a high amount of flexibility with low administration costs.
-For the 2017 planning year, contribution maximums are set at $54,000 or 25% of net income, whichever is less.
+For the 2019 planning year, contribution maximums are set at $56,000 or 25% of net adjusted self-employed income, whichever is less.

-- Solo 401(k): For independent consultants who wish to save more money than allowed by a SEP-IRA, solo 401(k) plans provide the opportunity to contribute up to $54,000 in savings in 2017, or $59,000 for those age 50 and over.
+- Solo 401(k): For independent consultants who wish to save more money than allowed by a SEP-IRA, solo 401(k) plans provide the opportunity to contribute up to $56,000 in savings in 2019, or $62,000 for those age 50 and over, not to exceed 25% of gross pay.
 Though they require more paperwork and administration than a SEP-IRA, solo 401(k) plans can also be borrowed from to cover emergency expenses.

 - MBO Partners: Independent consultants who run their business through MBO Partners are entitled to take part in our corporate 401(k) plan.